 Being a weekend of remembrance, I drove by my childhood home, taking the familiar road I ventured down for 44 years until my parents died in 2004.
 Our once tan and brown home is bright blue now.
 Concrete sits where plants once grew and our paneled wood door is painted white and harbors a metal security door that screams STAY AWAY.

-Parked in front of a house that holds special memories for me, but now looks almost unrecognizable, I realize it’s not really about the house, but the people inside who made it a home.
+Parked in front of a house that holds special memories for me (but today looks almost unrecognizable), I realize it’s not really about the house but the people inside who made it a home.

 I grew up in Santa Venetia, which sits in an unincorporated section of Marin County, CA. Situated along a canal, the small community was originally planned to resemble the water roadways of Venice.
 That never happened but some winters seemed to prove otherwise.

 You see, whenever it stormed, sections of our neighborhood flooded, especially during high tide.
 Since our home sat near a dip in the road, my parents bought a sump pump they shared with our neighbors.
 In hindsight, a rowboat might have been a better investment.
 That’s because during severe storms, water often seeped into our dining room, ruining the floor and staining the grass-cloth wallpaper.
 Both needed replacing more than once so every winter Mom worried herself sick.